 Instructions

-- Add two ice cubes to the pot, then let sit for 10 minutes.
+- Add about 1 cup of ice to the pot, then let sit for 10 minutes.

 - Use a sharp knife to slice the eggs in half.
-Then, remove the yolk pieces and set them aside in a large bowl.
+Then, remove the yolks and set them aside in a large bowl.

-- Use a knife to mash the yolks.
+- Use a fork to mash the yolks.

 Notes